 You might also like:

 - 11 Quick Meal Recipes Done in 30 Minutes or Less

 - 17 Slow Cooker Meals For Long Busy Days

 How To Make Perfect Pasta Carbonara?

 To make this recipe quickly it is really important to multitask.
 No, it is not going to be difficult.
-I am just saying, that by the time the pasta is cooked you can prepare everything for the sauce, so all you need is combine everything a toss until you have that lovely creamy sauce.
+By the time the pasta is cooked, you can prepare everything for the sauce.
+So all you need is combine everything a toss until you have that lovely creamy sauce.

-Now, put the skillet on the medium high heat, and immediately add bacon so that the fat can render as the heat is rising.
-If you are using some other ingredient instead of bacon you will have to heat up the skillet and add some vegetable oil, so you prevent sticking and burning your food.
-After about 2-3 minutes, when bacon starts to sizzle, add the minced garlic, and after about 30 seconds, when garlic releases its aroma, add rosemary, stir and take off the heat.
+Now, put the skillet over the medium-high heat.
+Immediately add bacon so that the fat can render as the heat is rising.
+If you are using some other ingredient instead of bacon you will have to heat up the skillet and add some vegetable oil.
+This way you’ll prevent sticking and burning of your food.
+After about 2-3 minutes, when bacon starts to sizzle, add the minced garlic.
+After about 30 seconds, when garlic releases its aroma, add rosemary, stir and take off the heat.

 Whisk together the egg and Parmesan cheese, and mix in 5-6 tablespoons of the cooking water.
-Drain pasta, add to skillet with bacon, pour over the egg mixture, and toss everything quickly until you get velvety custard-like sauce.
+Drain pasta, add to skillet with bacon, pour over the egg mixture, and toss everything quickly until you get the velvety custard-like sauce.
 DO NOT turn the heat on again.
 To make this sauce the residual heat of pasta is enough.
-If you turn the heat back on, you are going to end up with scrambled egg coating, and that is not what you are aiming.
+If you turn the heat back on, you are going to end up with scrambled egg coating.
+And that is not what you are aiming for, trust me.

 Also, if you are using something other than the bacon, make sure that you adjust cooking time and seasoning.
 Bacon is already salty enough, so you don’t have to use more salt in this recipe.